 As in the previous sections, let $V$ be an $n$-dimensional real vector space with an inner product $(\cdot,\cdot)$.
 If $(v_1,\ldots,v_r)$ is a linearly independent list of elements of $V$, we define the parallelotope

 We denote by $\Pf(V)$ the set of all convex polytopes in $V$ (including lower-dimensional ones) and by $\Zf(V)$ the subfamily of polytopes that are translates of parallelotopes of the form $P(v_1,\ldots,v_r)$.
-The set $\Pf(V)$ satisfies the conditions of Definition~\ref{def_K(V)}, so we have an abelian group $K_\Pf(V)$ as in that definition.
+The set $\Pf(V)$ satisfies the conditions of Definition~\ref{def_K(V)}, so we can define an abelian group $K_\Pf(V)$ as in that definition.
 We denote by $K_\Zf(V)$ the subgroup of $K_\Pf(V)$ generated by the classes~$[P]$ for $P\in\Zf(V)$.
 Remark~\ref{remark_[C]_for_more_general_C} implies that, if $\Pfe(V)$ is the relative Boolean algebra generated by $\Pf(V)$, then we can define the class $[P]$ in $K_\Pf(V)$ of any element $P$ in $\Pfe(V)$.
 We denote by $\Zfe(V)$ the set of elements $P$ of $\Pfe(V)$ such that $[P]\in K_\Pf(V)$ is in the subgroup $K_\Zf(V)$.
 For example, the set $\Zfe(V)$ contains $\Zf(V)$, and it also contains all half-open parallelotopes.

-Let $V_0,\ldots,V_n$ be the intrinsic volumes on $V$; see~\cite[Section~4.2]{Schneider}.
-These are valuations on the set of all compact convex subsets of $V$, and in particular on $\Pf(V)$, so they induce morphisms of groups from $K_\Pf(V)$ to $\R$, that we still denote by $V_0,\ldots,V_n$.
-Note that $V_0$ is the Euler-Poincar\'e characteristic with compact support, so it takes values in~$\Z$.
+Recall $V_0,\ldots,V_n$ denotes the intrinsic volumes on $V$; see~\cite[Section~4.2]{Schneider}.
+These are valuations on the set of all compact convex subsets of $V$, and in particular on $\Pf(V)$, so they induce morphisms of groups from $K_\Pf(V)$ to $\R$, which we still denote by $V_0,\ldots,V_n$.
+Note that $V_0$ is the Euler-Poincar\'e characteristic with compact support, so the image of $K_\Pf(V)$ is~$\Z$.

-The main result of this section is the following.
+The main result of this section is the following isomorphism.